auxghlann/afi-uffun/README.md

 - Voice call ingestion is not yet enabled; input is text-based.
 - Auth is demo-grade and does not yet use secure password hashing/token lifecycle.
 - Geocoding/routing logic can be expanded with richer regional responder data.
+- Language support is currently limited to **English and Tagalog**.

 ## Hackathon Summary